Director: Dr. Linda S. Stricklin, RN, MHS, PhD

 - Philip Liggins, firstname.lastname@example.org 208-792-2388: Driver Development Center and Apprentice Programs.

-Workforce Training provides Career & Technical Education entry level and upgrade training to meet individual and business/industry needs throughout North Central Idaho.
-Industry specific training includes health, business, manufacturing, custom classes, apprenticeships, and driver development among others.
+Workforce Training provides entry level Career & Technical Education plus upgrade training throughout North Central Idaho.
+Industry specific training includes allied health, business, manufacturing, custom classes, apprenticeships, and driver development among others.
 Workforce Training is a member of the Idaho Workforce Training Network (WTN).
 The WTN is comprised of representatives from six higher education institutions throughout Idaho and the Idaho State Division of Career & Technical Education.
 WTN departments provide opportunities for entry level employee training, retraining workers who have lost their jobs or who wish to upgrade their positions, customized training for business and industry, related instruction for apprenticeships, and emergency services training.
-The mission of WTN and Workforce Training departments is to coordinate delivery of statewide customized training to meet the needs of Idaho employers and citizens.
+The mission of WTN departments is to coordinate delivery of statewide customized training to meet the needs of Idaho employers and citizens.
 Educational offerings are delivered in the form of workshops, video-conferencing, internet and hybrid internet courses, traditional classroom settings, and hands-on skill labs.

 Business and Industry